sahilrajput03/sahilrajput03/arch-notes.md

 C-t & to kill the current window
 C-t x to kill the current pane
+C-t <space> to change current panes to horizontal, vertical, or comple multiple adjustments.

 # witching to a pane with pane numbers:
 C-t q to show the pane numbers (press esc to exit that)